cse-sim/cse/doc/src/docs/input-structure.md

                     wnHeight = 4;  wnWidth = 12;  // make window smaller
         RUN;          // perform simulation and print reports again

-ALTER also lets you access the predefined "Primary" REPORTFILE and EXPORTFILE objects which will be described in the [Input Data](#input-data) Section:
+ALTER also lets you access the predefined "Primary" REPORTFILE and EXPORTFILE objects which will be described in the [Input Data][input-data] Section:

         ALTER REPORTFILE "Primary";    /* open description of object automatically supplied by CSE -- no other way to access */